apache/pulsar/site2/docs/concepts-messaging.md

 consumer.reconsumeLater(msg, 3, TimeUnit.SECONDS);
 ```

-Use the following API to add custom properties for the `reconsumeLater` function, at the next re-consume, it can be get from message#getProperty.
+Use the following API to add custom properties for the `reconsumeLater` function, at the next re-consume, custom properties can be get from message#getProperty.

 ```java
 Map<String, String> customProperties = new HashMap<String, String>();